jimmykallhagen/Nordix/README.md

   [<kbd> <br> **NORDIX: A THEORETICAL FRAMEWORK FOR ZFS_BACKEND MEMORY EXTENSION IN LOCAL AI INTERFERENCE** <br> </kbd>](https://github.com/jimmykallhagen/nordix-ai-memory)</br>

 ---

+## Project Status

-**_This is an ongoing project and I'm working on getting everything up on git and I am writing the ISO installer in Bash with Gum TUI, a aplpha version comming soon_**
+**This is an ongoing project and I'm working on getting everything up on git and I am writing the ISO installer in Bash with Gum TUI, a aplpha version comming soon**

+ -[ x ] The Hyprland stack for the version with support for both the old config language and LUA is published on the AUR.

 ---

 ## Yggdrasil Desktop Environment